jcCarroll/math_function/README.md

-These are just a few simple functions that complete common math problems.
+These are just a few simple blocks of code that complete common math problems.